grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 Variables are shown as dropdown select boxes at the top of the dashboard.
 These dropdowns makes it easy to change the data being displayed in your dashboard.

-Checkout the [Templating]({{< relref "../../reference/templating.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+See the [Templating]({{< relref "../../reference/templating.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.

 ### Query variable

-CloudWatch data source plugin provides the following queries you can specify in the `Query` field in the Variable edit view.
+The CloudWatch data source provides the following queries that you can specify in the `Query` field in the Variable edit view.
 They allow you to fill a variable's options list with things like `region`, `namespaces`, `metric names` and `dimension keys/values`.